mablhq/mabl-javascript-snippets/user snippets/CONTRIBUTING.md

 See [here](https://github.com/EdgarJoelM/mabl-JavaScript-snippets/blob/master/user%20snippets/user%20example.js) for an example of what should be submitted for a pull request.

-(add steps indicating exactly how to create and submit a pull request).
+If you would like more information on how to do so, see [here](https://help.github.com/articles/creating-a-pull-request/).